 - Resources or access that the consultant needs from the client

-This section should also specify how performance will be measured.
-Define metrics and benchmarks before work begins — not after problems arise.
+The agreement should also specify how performance will be measured.
+Define metrics and benchmarks before work begins, not after problems arise.
+The structure you choose depends on the nature of the consulting engagement, but milestone-based approaches generally offer the best balance of flexibility and accountability.

 | Fixed duration | Defined projects with clear endpoints | Budget certainty and planning | Less flexibility for scope changes |